 Saturday Bible Study

-Fr.
+As pointed out in the reflection below, Fr.
 Hurley's career as a U. S. Department of State Foreign Service officer, including his visits to many Bible locales, and his interest and pursuits in religion and international relations, lend a unique geopolitical perspective to the studies.